onyebuchiedigbo-uk/diffusion-regularised-ae/README.md

-# Diffusion‑Regularised UNet Autoencoder
+# Diffusion‑Regularised Autoencoder

-This repository contains the code and experiments for a diffusion‑regularised UNet autoencoder for high‑fidelity image reconstruction on CIFAR‑10.
+This repository contains the code and experiments for a diffusion‑regularised autoencoder for high‑fidelity image reconstruction on CIFAR‑10.
 The code implements autoencoder warm‑start, joint optimisation with a latent‑space diffusion denoiser, evaluation metrics (PSNR, SSIM, LPIPS, FID), and ablation studies over latent dimension and diffusion schedule.

 ## 1. Project structure